bk/wmk-docs/content/vars.md

   variables seen by this content), `doc` (the raw content document source), and `url` (the `SELF_URL` value for this content – see below).
 Note that `MDCONTENT` is not available inside shortcodes.
 An `MDContentList` is a list object with some convenience methods for filtering and sorting.
-It is described at the end of this Readme file.
+It will be described further later on.
 - Whatever is defined under `template_context` in the `wmk_config.yaml` file (see {{< linkto("Configuration file") >}}).
 - `SELF_URL`: The relative path to the HTML file which the output of the